 How Paribus Works

 Eric and Karim developed algorithms that search for changes in prices from a variety of retailers, known as their supported merchants.
 The app works day in and day out monitoring opportunities to get you some cash back from your purchases using information from your receipts.
 They are the ones contacting the stores to earn you money.
 Thus, all you need to do is go about your normal day and wait for the money to roll back in.
-The catch?
-The app is not entirely free to use.

 What You Need to Know